Emergency room (ER) in Waycross, Georgia

-During an emergency, there’s no time to think.
-You have to operate on trust.
-When you or a loved one needs immediate medical attention, count on our experienced ER team at Memorial Satilla Health.
-We are trained and ready to treat you with the care, respect and urgency you deserve.
+When you or a loved one needs immediate medical attention, count on the experienced emergency room medical teams at Memorial Satilla Health.
+Our ER physicians, nurses and support teams are trained in emergency medicine and are ready to treat you with the care, respect and urgency in Waycross, Georgia.

-We treat about 45,000 patients a year in the Emergency Department for problems ranging from life-threatening heart attacks to broken bones.
-An experienced emergency physician, a fully trained support staff, a modern and sophisticated medical lab, imaging technology — all are standing by.
+The Memorial Satilla Health ER treats about 45,000 patients annually for problems ranging from life-threatening heart attacks to broken bones.
+Experienced emergency physicians, a fully trained support staff, an advanced medical lab and imaging technology are all standing by when you and your family need urgent medical care in Waycross, Georgia.

 Should I call 911?

-If you or a loved one is experiencing any of the following symptoms, you should head to the nearest ER or call 911.
+How do you know when you should call 911?
+If someone is experiencing any of the following symptoms, you should head to the nearest ER or call 911.

-- Heart attack symptoms such as chest pain, left shoulder or arm pain neck, jaw or back pain with sweating, shortness of breath sometimes accompanied by nausea
+- Heart attack symptoms, such as chest pain; pain in the left shoulder, arm, neck, jaw or back with sweating; shortness of breath, sometimes accompanied by nausea

 - Difficulty breathing